Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Mathematical formulation

 \subsection{The objective function}

-The goal of this study is to minimize the weighted sum of passengers' and operators' costs from a system-wide perspective.
-This objective can be realized by dynamically modifying formations of MAVs assigned to trips on all lines in response to time-dependent and uncertain passenger demand, and by implementing cross-line circulations of MAUs at network level.
-In the following discussions, we introduce specific formulations for passengers' and operational costs, respectively.

-From the perspective of passengers, the objective is to minimize the expected value of waiting times (denoted as $\Psi^{pass}$) both at the origin stop of a passenger group $p$ in scenario $w$ (denoted as $\Psi_p^1(w)$) and at the transfer corridor (denoted as $\Psi_p^2(w)$), which can be expressed as follows:
+The goal of this study is to minimize the weighted sum of passengers' and operational costs from a system-wide perspective.
+Below, we introduce the specific formulations for each cost component.
+First, from the perspective of passengers, the objective is to minimize the expected value of waiting costs (denoted as $\Psi^{pass}$) both at the origin stop of a passenger group $p$ in scenario $w$ (denoted as $\Psi_p^1(w)$) and at the transfer corridors (denoted as $\Psi_p^2(w)$), which can be expressed as follows:

-where $\varepsilon_1$ and $\varepsilon_2$ are weighting coefficients. $\vartheta^T$ represents the equivalent monetary value per unit of passengers¡¯ waiting time (unit: \$).
+where $\varepsilon_1$ and $\varepsilon_2$ are weighting coefficients. $\vartheta^T$ represents the equivalent monetary value per unit of passengers’ waiting costs (unit: \$). $\rho_w$ and $n_p$ indicates the probability of each scenario $w$ and the number of passengers within the passenger group $p$.